Diamond Duggal: Biography

 In January 2008, Swami's album Equalize was voted album of the year by DesiHits.com.
 The album features mainstream collaborations from the US, South Africa, France, England and India.

 In March 2008, as DJ Swami, he won "Best Producer" at the UK Asian Music Awards for a second time.

 In August 2008, Swami's "Hey Hey" music video received its Canadian premiere at Toronto's FILMI South Asian Film Festival.

 In April 2010, Diamond won SAMA Best Mix Engineer at the South Africa Music Awards.

 In 2013, Diamond produced the single "Fire" for artist Viktor Kiraly reaching the number 1 chart position in Hungary's MAHASZ Top 40.

 In 2014, Diamond produced the second single "Running Out Of Time" for Viktor Kiraly featuring Run DMC reaching the number 1 chart position in Hungary's VIVA chart.

 In 2015, Diamond completed production for Zoheb Hassan's album, Signature, featuring the vocals of his sister Nazia Hassan.
 Swami also released two new albums, Upgrade and Sidetrkd (a mostly instrumental version of Upgrade) in 2017.

 In 2017, DJ Swami produced and toured the UK with new electronic meets Punjabi folk project PunjabTronix, as part of the ReImagine India cultural exchange programme.

 In 2019, DJ Swami and Casey Rain commenced a weekly brand new radio show entitled 'The Phaseshift' on Dash Radio and Rukus Avenue Radio.

 In 2021, Diamond was commissioned by Arts Council England to explore 'New Realities in Music' AI generative music research and VR immersive experiences, resulting in the DJ Swami in the Studio AI/ VR music showcase with VR social platform Driftspace.

+From 2022 onwards, Diamond's work increasingly focused on the intersection of music, artificial intelligence, and cultural technology, alongside continued songwriting and production.
+Between 2023 and 2025, he participated in multiple editions of the AI Song Contest, an international initiative examining collaboration between human creators and artificial intelligence in music composition.
+Submitting work under his artist identity DJ Swami, his entries formed part of a wider body of experimental electronic music exploring AI as a creative tool rather than a replacement for human authorship.

+Alongside his creative output, Duggal became increasingly active in industry discussion around artificial intelligence, music rights, and cultural diversity.
+He participated in and moderated panels at LA Sync Mission, a UK-led international programme connecting music creators and rights-holders with the US film and television industry.
+These sessions included AI-focused discussions held at EastWest Studios in Los Angeles, addressing topics such as authorship, cultural representation, and the future of music licensing.

+During 2024 and 2025, Duggal continued to develop AI-driven creative projects combining music, visual media, and virtual performance, while maintaining his role as founder and creative director of SUPRODA, a creative studio exploring AI-driven virtual artists, immersive visual storytelling, and culturally led digital entertainment projects.